 Tip 6: Don’t wander around Bogotá

 In Bogotá, a street can be safe, while 100 meters away it is quite dangerous.
-So if you do not know the city, it is not advisable to just wander around and see where you end up, especially after sunset in the city center, when some parts that are safe during the day become unsafe.
-For La Candelaria, it is useful to read the Lonely Planet to see where you can safely go and stand.
-During the day La Candelaria is generally safe (as long as you don’t give papaya), but in the evening it can get pretty unsafe.
-Stay out of the neighborhoods and streets outside La Candelaria both during the day and after sunset.
+If you do not know the city, it is not recommended to just wander around and see where you end up, especially after sunset in the center, when some parts that are safe during the day become unsafe.

 Tip 7: Recognize tricks